 Swimming pool - a body of water in an artificial or semi-artificial receptacle or other container including, but not by way of limitation, an earthen container of at least 18 inches in depth, used or intended to be used for public, semi-public or private swimming by adults and children, whether or not any charge or fee is imposed upon such adults or children, operated and maintained by any person whether he be an owner, lessee, operator, licensee, or concessionaire, exclusive or a fishpond or farm pond and shall include all swimming pools operated and maintained in conjunction with or by clubs, motels, hotels, and community associations.

-Tavern (bar, pub, sports bar, saloon, night-club, cocktail lounge, micro-brewery, micro-distillery) - An establishment which serves primarily alcoholic beverages for mostly onpremises consumption and which is licensed by the Pennsylvania Liquor Control Board.
+Tavern (bar, pub, sports bar, saloon, night-club, cocktail lounge, micro-brewery, micro-distillery) - An establishment which serves primarily alcoholic beverages for mostly on-premises consumption and which is licensed by the Pennsylvania Liquor Control Board.
 Taverns may also serve food.
+See also micro-brewery/brewpub and micro-distillery.